innobead/huber/README.md

 ## Managing repositories

 ### Adding a repository
-The repository can be private or publice.
+The repository can be private or public.
 If it's private, make sure you have the permission to access via the authroized SSH private key.

 ```console
 ❯ huber repo add 3rdparty-repo https://github.com/innobead/huber_unmanaged_demo